Hello and welcome to this list of 25 tithes and offering message ideas.

 Proverbs 11:24-25 beautifully illustrates how the world of the generous expands while the world of the stingy shrinks:

 “The world of the generous gets larger and larger; the world of the stingy gets smaller and smaller.
 The one who blesses others is abundantly blessed; those who help others are helped.”

 Have you ever noticed that?

-If you’ve ever watched the Christmas Carol you’ll see what happened when Scrooge turns from a miserable self-centered banker sitting alone to count his money to the exact opposite; a grateful and generous giver starts seeing the needs of those around him.
+If you’ve watched The Christmas Carol you’ll see what happened when Scrooge turns from a miserable self-centred banker sitting alone to count his money to the exact opposite; a grateful and generous giver starts seeing the needs of those around him.

 8. Tithing = God 1st